Medical and Dental Services through our Clinics

 - Prenatal Care-Our trained nurse midwife serves XX pregnant women a year.
 We are equipped with a portable ultrasound machine and basic laboratory tests to monitor a pregnant woman’s progress.
 She collaborates with other local traditional midwives to assure that deliveries are conducted by trained birth attendants.

 Bach Flowers- We provide this treatment for emotional issues such as anxiety and depression by combining taking diluted flower tinctures with counseling.
 The nurse who provides this service makes referrals to local mental health providers, as needed.

 - Pharmacy-Both clinics have a pharmacy stocked with about 180 different medications, primarily sourced from North America.
 Onsite pharmacies with medications that are including in the general consult price making treatments options accessible.

-- Laboratory-Both clinics offer simple laboratory tests of blood, urine, and feces.
-However, referrals must be makes for complex blood analysis and ultrasounds, often delaying diagnosis and treatment.
+- Laboratory - Both clinics offer simple laboratory tests of blood, urine, and feces.
+However, referrals must be for complex blood analysis and ultrasounds, often delaying diagnosis and treatment.